Sustainably manage natural resources through the circular economy

 Veolia has developed technical solutions to help its customers control their use of water resources.
 The Water Impact Index (WIIX) is a water footprint indicator enabling decision-makers (businesses and local authorities) to make decisions about their water resource management and use.
 It applies as much to public water and sanitation services as to industry and can be combined with the True Cost of Water tool which financially evaluates water associated risk.

 In many cities round the world, distribution network leaks account for a significant proportion of the water lost.
 Conscious of this problem, Veolia has made leak reduction a priority.
 Leak detection and repair and loss reduction programs are offered to our customers and other levers are used – such as more efficient metering and optimized network pressure management.

 Saving primary natural resources is also about developing alternative resources, such as recycling treated wastewater.
-In 2016, the volume of wastewater recycled by Veolia increased by 90% compared with 2011.
+In 2017, the volume of wastewater recycled by Veolia increased by 103% compared to 2011.

 Veolia is firmly committed to recovery and recycling, in particular though the development of waste treatment systems that recycle or recover materials, energy and organic waste.